 The development process for the standards and guidelines is transparent and inclusive.
 Relevant scientific literature, current practice and community expectations are utilised to support an evidence-based approach.

-The process involves representatives from livestock industry sectors, animal welfare and research organisations, relevant state and territory government agencies, the Australian Government Department of Agriculture, Fisheries and Forestry and other stakeholders.
+The process involves representatives from livestock industry sectors, animal welfare and research organisations, relevant state and territory government agencies, the Australian Government Department of Agriculture and Water Resources and other stakeholders.

 The process includes a public consultation stage which provides an opportunity for all members of the public to comment on the draft standards and guidelines before they are finalised.
-Then, only after significant consultation and liaison, will the standards and guidelines progress for endorsement by Primary Industries Ministerial Council and implementation by the states and territories.
+Then, only after significant consultation and liaison, will the standards and guidelines progress for endorsement by the Agriculture Ministers' Forum and implementation by the states and territories.

 Standards and Guidelines developed or in progress

-Other Standards and Guidelines currently under development include:
+Standards and Guidelines developed or in progress include:

 Implementation of the Standards